GideonWolfe/vim.reaper/README.md

 The `update_config.sh` script simply copies the `nvim` folder into your `$HOME/.config` directory.
 This script can also be used to update configurations that you have modified or have been updated from git.

+Before installing for the first time, go into the `vim.reaper/nvim` directory and run `nvim -u init.vim`.
+This will tell neovim to start launch this configuration file.
+This lets you fully get everything up and running before you commit to puting it in `.config`.
+Back up any old configs!

 # Usage

 ## Basic Usage